declension/squeeze-alexa/docs/SSL.md

 ### With stunnel
 #### On Synology
 ##### Using Entware and `opkg`
-Follow [this excellent Synology forum post](https://forum.synology.com/enu/viewtopic.php?f=40&t=95346) to install Entware if you don't have it.
+:new: First, [install Entware on Synology](https://github.com/Entware/Entware/wiki/Install-on-Synology-NAS) if you don't have it.
+Note this installs directly to `/opt`.
+If, as on earlier versions, your Entware is at `/Apps/opt` then adjust the paths below accordingly.

+Then:
 ```bash
 opkg install stunnel
 ```
-Your config will live at `/Apps/opt/etc/stunnel/stunnel.conf`.
+Your config will live at `/opt/etc/stunnel/stunnel.conf`.

 #### Auto-starting stunnel
 There are various ways of getting a script to start up automatically on Synology.